tallaxes/mseemann.github.io/_posts/2016-05-31-setup-angular-2-app-part-1.markdown

 In this post I'll describe how you can setup continuous integration for an angular 2 app that is hosted on github with [Travis-CI][travis-ci]{:target="_blank"}, [Coveralls][coveralls]{:target="_blank"} and [Sauce Labs][saucelabs]{:target="_blank"}.
 After that you have a nearly complete pipeline for your agile project.
 I am using [roamlrs][roamlrs]{:target="_blank"} as an example project.

 To get started you need to create a GitHub repository that you have initialized with ng init from the [Angular CLI][angular-cli]{:target="_blank"} project.
-How to do this is described on the Agular CLI website so I leave it up to you following they're instructions.
+How to do this is described on the Angular CLI website so I leave it up to you following they're instructions.

 <!-- more -->